E-r-1-c/networking-labs/04-network-security/03-secure-remote-management/README.md

 ## Overview

-This lab demonstrates how Cisco network devices can be managed remotely and how that management access can be secured.
+This lab demonstrates how Cisco network devices can be managed remotely and how that access can be secured.

-The lab begins by using Telnet to verify basic remote CLI access with local authentication.
-SSH is then configured to provide encrypted remote access.
-Finally, the VTY lines are hardened to allow only SSH, and a VTY ACL is added so only the administrator PC can remotely manage the devices.
+The lab begins with basic Telnet access using a password configured directly on the VTY lines.
+It then transitions to SSH, which uses a local username and password and encrypts the remote session.
+Finally, the VTY lines are restricted to SSH only and an ACL is applied directly to the VTY lines so only the administrator PC can remotely manage the devices.

 ---

 ## Objectives

 - Configure basic connectivity for remote management
+- Configure basic Telnet access
-- Configure VTY authentication
+- Understand VTY password authentication
-- Test remote access using Telnet
 - Configure Privileged EXEC access
+- Create a local user account for SSH
 - Configure SSH using RSA keys and SSH version 2
-- Test remote access using SSH
+- Understand the difference between `login` and `login local`
-- Restrict VTY lines to SSH only
+- Restrict the VTY lines to SSH only
 - Verify Telnet is blocked
-- Restrict VTY access to an authorized management PC
+- Restrict remote management by source IP using a VTY ACL
-- Verify unauthorized management access is blocked
+- Test authorized and unauthorized management access
-- Test failed authentication
+- Verify failed authentication
-- Verify the final VTY configuration
+- Verify the final remote-management configuration

 ---